cfw-guide/dsi.cfw.guide/docs/choosing-a-menu.md

 ### Cons

-- The DSi Menu UI has a few inaccuracies, such as the music being shortened and in low quality, different scrolling when dragging the scroll bar, and different transparency on the edges of the username text.
+- The DSi Menu UI has a few inaccuracies, such as the music being shortened and in low quality (can be worked around with an add-on), and different scrolling when dragging the scroll bar.
 - The Wood UI theme is missing some features, such as the start menu.
 - Can take a few seconds to switch between menus, such as the ROM selection menu, the DS Classic Menu, and/or Settings menu.